cclearpartners/myi-docs/src/guides/customise-your-list-view-based-report.md

 date: 2021-01-05T08:15:49.824Z
 ---

 Reports can be customised in two ways: list views and custom parameters.
+Each Reporting Block Layout can have one Main List View and zero or more List View Associations.

 ## List Views